About Multicast Routing

 Multicast addresses specify an arbitrary group of IP hosts that have joined the group and want to receive traffic sent to this group.

 Multicast routing supports clustering.
-In Spanned EtherChannel clustering, the primary unit sends all multicast routing packets and data packets until fast-path forwarding is established.
-After fast-path forwarding is established, subordinate units may forward multicast data packets.
+In Spanned EtherChannel clustering, the control unit sends all multicast routing packets and data packets until fast-path forwarding is established.
+After fast-path forwarding is established, data units may forward multicast data packets.
 All data flows are full flows.
 Stub forwarding flows are also supported.
-Because only one unit receives multicast packets in Spanned EtherChannel clustering, redirection to the primary unit is common.
+Because only one unit receives multicast packets in Spanned EtherChannel clustering, redirection to the control unit is common.